GenesisFan64/Marsiano-MARS/README.md

 - YM2616 soundchip: DAC sample playback at 16000hz aprox. supports FM3 special mode for extra frequencies
 - Music can be composed in any tracker that supports ImpulseTracker (.IT) then imported with a simple python3 script

-Video "driver":
+Video "driver" (on the 32X side):
 - Draws an extra background in 256-color mode of any size in either ROM or RAM (but the map's WIDTH and HEIGHT must be aligned depending of specific setting)

 Notes/Issues:
 - Polygon rendering broken.
 Will have to rewrite it entirely
 - PWM IS working but it's not being used by the sound driver yet.
-- Sound wave playback can get scratchy if a track play too many channels
+- Sound wave playback can get scratchy if a track plays too many channels

 Please note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the error handlers